sohaamir/neuropportunities/README.md

 I aim to update it frequently, but as with my other list (and lists in general) it is not intended to be comprehensive.
 Feel free to star/fork this repo or to suggest your own resources for me to add!

-You can access this list as a GitHub Page soon!
+You can access this list as a GitHub Page [here](https://sohaamir.github.io/neuropportunities).

 ## Existing lists of resources